PrashantKumarGupta1/-Automated-Employee-Attendance-System-using-RFID-Technology/examples/attendance_logging_test/readme.md

 This test demonstrates end-to-end RFID-based attendance logging, where the embedded system sends timestamped data over UART and a Linux application processes it to generate structured CSV logs with IN/OUT tracking.

-👉 It demonstrates a **real-world embedded-to-Linux integration pipeline**.
+👉 It represents a **real-world embedded-to-Linux integration pipeline**.

 ---